Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Award: BEST QUALITY

-WHY WE LIKE IT: This TV’s display is an absolute killer, featuring 8K resolution and an 8K AI upscaling that automatically converts content to 8K, a great choice for people who want the sharpest and clearest picture possible.
+WHY WE LIKE IT: This TV’s display is an absolute killer, featuring 4K resolution, a great choice for people who want a sharp and clear picture.

-Hands down, our favorite feature with this TV is its 8K resolution.
-For the technophiles, this unit is capable of delivering 33,177,600 pixels, crazy compared to traditional 4K UHD’s 8,251,200 pixels.
+Hands down, our favorite feature with this TV is its 4K resolution.
+For the technophiles, this unit is capable of delivering 8,251,200 pixels in Quantum HDR 12X.
 All of this is evident in the details, with a stunning and lifelike picture that remained consistent in all types of formats.
 We were very impressed with the overall picture.

 It also features FreeSync variable refresh rate support., which offers amazing motion handling for practically no blur between high-speed images.
 Kudos for the ‘Ultra Viewing Angle’ layer, offering wide viewing angles for a better look from opposite sides of the screens, great for larger groups of people watching.
 For improved viewing quality, you might also enjoy our best curved TV buying guide.
 Be sure to also check out our Vizio TV reviews if you’re looking for another great brand that makes TVs alongside Samsung.